 - Purchasing locally grown and sold fresh produce

-There is of course a big BUT… and the but is that there are so many other ways you can be frugal and save money elsewhere that you CAN be environmentally and not break the bank.
+The other good news is that there are so many other ways you can be frugal and save money elsewhere that you CAN be environmentally and not break the bank.

 Some of my other ways of combining the two are:

 - Buying used not new – whether this is clothes from a thrift store or charity shop or DVDs from a friend – this reduces what needs to go to landfill and will save you money.
 You can also borrow things instead of buying where relevant.